 Not only an internationally recognized composer, Reynolds has been engaged since the early 60s, in conceiving and realizing programs designed to promote and increase audience awareness of contemporary music: the legendary ONCE Festivals (Ann Arbor), CROSS TALK (Tokyo), The Pacific Ring and XENAKIS @ UCSD (San Diego), Horizons ’84 (New York Philharmonic), and most recently, SANCTUARY (2007), CHANGES:seasons (2010) as well as the John Cage Centennial Festival Washington, DC (2012) (the latter three in the Washington area).
 As an educator, he has been a mainstay in the innovative Music Department at UC San Diego for four decades, and is now the Director of an Arts Internship Program at the University of California’s Washington Center.
 This initiative aims to develop arts activists who will address, each in his/her own way, issues at the interface of American society and the Arts.

-Reynolds is now at work on a major intermedia project – george WASHINGTON – centering on George Washington’s thought.
-It will be premiered at the Kennedy Center by the National Symphony Orchestra in relation to the opening of the George Washington Presidential Library at Mount Vernon in October 2013.
+Reynolds has now completed a major intermedia project – george WASHINGTON – centering on George Washington’s thought.
+It will be premiered at the Kennedy Center by the National Symphony Orchestra in relation to the opening of the George Washington Presidential Library at Mount Vernon in September 2013.